73km | 1600m

 Bike Choice: The route is largely off road on good quality gravel so we recommend a gravel bike though a mountain bike will be fine.
 E-bikes are allowed on all of our rides.

 Tyre Choice: We will send an update on conditions closer to the ride.
-The gravel on the route is mostly smooth so a 35-40mm all rounder gravel tyre will be ideal.
+The gravel on the route is mixed so a 40-50mm all rounder gravel tyre will be ideal.

 Packing List: Bring equipment to be self sufficient on the route (inner tubes, sealant, multi-tool, pump or CO2 etc).
 We recommend a bell to warn walkers / runners of your presence.

-Clothing: Early April in the Peaks can see changeable weather so even if the forecast is good, pack layers & a waterproof jacket.
+Clothing: Late Feb in the Peaks is likely to be chilly.
+Remember, there’s no such thing as bad weather, just inappropriate clothing so pack warm layers & a waterproof jacket.
 Helmets are mandatory, you will not be able to ride without one.

-The ride starts and finishes just outside Buxton.
+The ride starts and finishes just outside Hope.
 There is free parking onsite as well as toilets & refreshments.
 We will send the ride village address by email.

 Yes, e-bikes are allowed on all Glorious Gravel ride.
 These must comply with UK law.